hamelsmu/k8s-slackbot-python/README.md

 # Kubernetes Native Slackbot with Python

 Background: [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) in Kubernetes are a way to run a batch job or some code until completion.
 What if we wanted a Slack bot to notify us about the status of completed Jobs (success or failure) that runs natively on Kubernetes?
-We would need to create something called a custom controller, which just means a process that watches Jobs and takes action according to their status.
+We would need to create a daemon that watches Jobs and takes action according to their status.
+This is also a good way to learn Kubernetes, as it requires gluing a bunch of stuff together.
 Here is a description of the pieces:

-## Custom Controller Setup

-### Setting up permissions
+## Setting up permissions

 The permissions for our app are defined in the following sections of [controller-permissions.yml](./controller-permissions.yml):